shohei-mochizuki/text-editor-pwa/README.md

 # Text Editor - Progressive Web Application [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## DESCRIPTION
 This is a text editor which saves your inputs even when you're offline!
-As this is a progressive web appilicasion, you can download it to your local computer and use it as a native application.
+As this is a progressive web appilicasion, you can download it to your local computer and use it like a native application.
 It uses the following technologies:
 * Progressive Web Application
 * Service Worker
 * Indexed DB